Who Are We ?

 A link to an associated ABC new article is available here:

-More recently, our Casting for Recovery Victoria committee Chairman was interviewed by John Didge and Stephen Patterson from the Geelong Fishing Show on 94.7 Pulse FM.
+More recently, a Casting for Recovery Victoria committee member was interviewed by John Didge and Stephen Patterson from the Geelong Fishing Show on 94.7 Pulse FM.

 Click on the link below to hear the interview.